karkir0003/karkir0003.github.io/index.md

 ### Past Projects
 1. Stock Analysis Project

-Include repo link to Stock Analysis Project
+Include repo link to Stock Analysis Project.
+Talk about the process.

 2. Farm Simulation Application

 Include screenshots of game

 ### What do I do outside of work?

 When I'm not busy, I like to play card games with my friends.
 I'm willing to pick up any new card games, so feel free to message me about your favorite card games!
 I also like to watch intriguing TED-talks.
 Currently, I'm learning to cook and so far enjoy the process.

-### Support or Contact
+### Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Feel free to introduce yourself, say hi and inquire about my experience.

+Fill out this [form](https://formspree.io/f/mnqogbpb) to start a conversation